YottaDB/YDBDoc/MultiLangProgGuide/goprogram.rst

 The YottaDB Go wrapper requires a minimum YottaDB release of r1.30 and is tested with a minimum Go version of 1.13.
 If the Golang packages on your operating system are older, and the Go wrapper does not work, please obtain and install a newer Golang implementation.

-The `Go Quick Start`_ assumes that YottaDB has already been installed as described in the `Quick Start <https://docs.yottadb.com/MultiLangProgGuide/MultiLangProgGuide.html#quick-start>`_ section.
+The :ref:`go-quick-start` assumes that YottaDB has already been installed as described in the :ref:`mlpg-quick-start` section.
 After completing step 1 (*Installing YottaDB*), download the Go wrapper, install it and test it.

 .. code-block:: bash